openlibraryenvironment/listener-openurl/doc/openurls-for-reshare.md

 ## Keys

+Here, we list only the v1.0 keys.
+Those who, for whatever reason, are keen to send v0.1 keys are encouraged to find the mapping in [the source code](#appendix-reading-the-source-code).

 ### Special keys

 These are keys that have special meaning either to the resolver itself or to the underlying ReShare software: